Find out how the redress calculations will be made, and what to do if you think any of the information used is wrong.

 How redress calculations will be made

-We are producing a calculator that firms, or third parties acting on their behalf, must use to work out any redress you’re owed under the scheme.
-The Financial Services Compensation Scheme (FSCS) and the Financial Ombudsman Service will also have access to our calculator.
+We have produced a calculator that firms, or third parties acting on their behalf, must use to work out any redress you’re owed under the scheme.
+The Financial Services Compensation Scheme (FSCS) and the Financial Ombudsman Service also have access to our calculator.

 This will help make sure that calculations are fair, quick and consistent.